Scania delivers 66-tonne electric truck to Verdalskalk AS in Norway

 · Dump trailer with side tip from Maur Bilpåbygg

 · 4-axle tipper trailer.

-Scania's Electric Trucks enables an 100% emission free operation.
-With up to 250km range on a single charge, you can cover both short and medium range in a sustainable way.
+Scania electric trucks enables 100% emission free operation.
+With up to 250km range on a single charge - cover wide scale of transports in a sustainable way.